worldline/angular-training/docs/src/first-steps/README.md

 Our previously created project has the following folders and files:
 - `tslint.json`: the default TSLint configuration of the workspace
 - `tsconfig.json`: the base TypeScript configuration for projects in the workspace
-- `tsconfig.app.json`: the root app Typescript configuration file which inherits from the base one
+- `tsconfig.app.json`: the root application TypeScript configuration file which inherits from the base one
-- `tsconfig.spec.json`: the root app e2e tests Typescript configuration file which inherits from the base one
+- `tsconfig.spec.json`: the e2e tests TypeScript configuration file which inherits from the base one
 - `README.md`: introductory documentation for the root app
 - `package.json`: configures npm package dependencies that are available to all projects in the workspace
 - `package-lock.json`: provides version information for all packages installed into node_modules by the npm client